-The Exercise Stress Test helps your doctor determine if you have heart disease.
+An exercise stress test helps your doctor determine how your heart performs under stress (during exercise).
 Your heart’s electrical activity and your blood pressure are measured while you exercise on a treadmill.
-To find out what happens during a stress test, watch our Knowledge Centre video What is an Excercise Stress Test?
+To learn more about an exercise stress test, read this article or watch this video What is an Excercise Stress Test?

 HOW DO I PREPARE FOR MY EXAM?

 Certain heart or blood pressure medications may need to be stopped 48 hours prior to the study.
 If you haven’t already done so, please let us know if you are on any of the medications on this list prior to starting the study.

 - Avoid all foods or beverages that contain caffeine (e.g., coffee, tea, chocolate, pop) in the 24 hours before your test.

 - Avoid medications that have caffeine (e.g., Tylenol 3, Anacin, Excedrin, No-Doz, Darvon, Caffregot, Fiorinal, etc.).